MRCToxBioinformatics/Proteomics.analysis.data/README.md

 MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-The `Proteomics.data.analysis` package is an internal package written by the MRC Toxicology unit and Proteomics and [bioinformaticsfacilities](https://github.com/MRCToxBioinformatics) to provide training in the basics of proteomics analyses.
+The `Proteomics.data.analysis` package was prepared by the MRC Toxicology unit and Proteomics and [bioinformaticsfacilities](https://github.com/MRCToxBioinformatics) to provide training in the basics of proteomics analyses.
 It assume the user’s data has been processed by Proteome Discoverer.

 Tutorials take the form of vignettes and can be viewed by installing the package or navigating to
 <https://mrctoxbioinformatics.github.io/Proteomics_data_analysis/>

 ## Install